firebase/genkit/CONTRIBUTING.md

 ### Run a flow

-In the `js/samples` folder you will find some samples.
+In the `js/testapps` folder you will find some test apps using Genkit.
 They might contain instructions for how to run them and what setup is necessary.

 Here's one that requires no setup:

 ```
-cd js/samples/flow-sample1
+cd js/testapps/flow-sample1
 genkit flow:run basic "\"hello\""
 ```

 ### Run the Developer UI

 ```
-cd js/samples/flow-sample1
+cd js/testapps/flow-sample1
 genkit start
 ```